greg-raven/Uncommon-Sense/_posts/2011-11-22-the-mission-of-the-law.md

 ---
-title: 'The mission of the law'
+title: "The mission of the law"
 layout: post
 categories:
 - laws